mynttt/UpdateTool/README.md

 # Plex IMDB Rating Update Tool

-*Docker mode added but no docker container created yet!*

 A tool to update the IMDB ratings for Plex libraries that contain movies.

 ## What does this do?